For Darkroom Printers

-Built for analog photographers and students of Unlock the Darkroom, this calculator helps you keep exposures consistent when resizing your black and white prints.
+Built for analog photographers and students of Unlock the Darkroom, this print exposure calculator helps you accurately enlarge or scale black-and-white prints while keeping exposure consistent.

-Works with all formats — from 35mm and medium format to large format negatives.
+Works with all formats — from 35mm and medium format to large format negatives — when scaling prints up or down.

-Includes both quick and precision modes, so you can choose speed or accuracy.
+Includes both quick and precision modes, letting you choose speed or accuracy when adjusting exposure for different print sizes.

-Built to support the Unlock the Darkroom system and help photographers print with confidence.
+Built to support the Unlock The Darkroom workflow and help photographers print with confidence when enlarging or resizing prints.

 Darkroom Print Exposure Calculator